tinode/chat/API.md

                   // authentication scheme, required
 }
 ```
-Basic authentication scheme expects `secret` to be a string composed of a user name followed by a colon `:` followed by a plan text password.
+The basic authentication scheme expects `secret` to be a base64-encoded string of a string composed of a user name followed by a colon `:` followed by a plan text password.

 Basic is the only currently supported authentication scheme. _Authentication scheme `none` is planned to support anonymous users in the future._